simuxakadiscgolfgod/Space-Weather/README.md

 Radio blackouts reaching the R1 levels were observed over the past 24 hours.
 The largest was at Jul 07 2024 2231 UTC.

-Radio Blackout Forecast for Jul 09-Jul 11 2024
+Radio Blackout Forecast for Jul 10-Jul 12 2024

-              Jul 09        Jul 10        Jul 11
+              Jul 10        Jul 11        Jul 12
 R1-R2           40%           40%           40%
 R3 or greater    5%            5%            5%

-Rationale: There is a chance for R1-R2 (Minor-Moderate) radio blackouts over 09-11 Jul.
+Rationale: A chance for isolated R1-2 (Minor-Moderate) radio blackouts due to M-class flares will persist through 12 Jul primarily due to the flare potential presented by AR 3738.

 ```